IVF Side Effects Diary: What Is Normal vs. What Needs a Call

 Abdominal discomfort.
 Pressure, fullness, and tenderness in the lower abdomen are normal as ovaries enlarge.
 The discomfort usually increases with each day of stimulation.
 You may feel it when sitting, bending, or moving quickly.

 Injection site reactions.
 Bruising, redness, and small welts at injection sites are common, especially if you are injecting in the same area repeatedly.
-Proper site rotation helps minimize these reactions.
+Rotating sites and logging which ones flared in your IVF daily log helps minimize these reactions.

 Mood changes.
 Hormonal fluctuations during stimulation can cause irritability, anxiety, tearfulness, and emotional sensitivity.
 These are real physiological responses to dramatically elevated hormone levels, not you “being dramatic.”